pfeifer-j/CC-24-25_NutriNube/documentation/milestone3/milestone3.md

 ## Description of the Milestone

-In this milestone, a microservice using `Flask` has been designed and implemented based on the functionality developed in the previous milestone.
+In this milestone, a microservice using `Flask` has been designed and implemented based on the functionality developed in [the previous milestone](/documentation/milestone2/milestone2.md).
 An API following REST conventions has been created to manage food logs, fitness logs, and user goals while integrating logging and validation.
+Furthermore, with more complex routes the tests have been adjusted accordingly.

 ---

 ## 1. API Framework

 1.1 Why Choose `Flask` as a Framework

 `Flask` was chosen for building the microservice due to its simplicity, flexibility, and active community.
 Key advantages include:

 - Ideal for microservices that require rapid development without overhead.
+- Values simplicity and flexibility.
-- Lightweight and modular design.
+- Lightweight and modular design, perfect for smaller projects like this one.
 - Easily integrates with libraries like `Marshmallow` for data validation and `Fluent` for logging.

 Key `Flask` Features Utilized: